-IX.
+VIII.
 FY 2017-18 Mid-Year Report.
 Director Despain provided an overview of the FY 2017-18 Mid-Year Report, and Financial Services Manager Ramirez discussed the financial details.
 The FY 2017-18 Adopted Budget totals \$51,855,578; expenditures total \$35.4 million and Reserves total \$16.4 million.
-Member Bryant asked whether the library considered that the new tax law may have an effect on property taxes; Financial Services Manager Ramirez replied that the Library will budget conservatively at 5%.
+Vice Chair Stone suggested to keep Reserves at or below 30%; Member Holober asked about spending Reserves.
+Member DeGolia asked about the new employee performance review cycle.
+The Library is piloting a new program that eliminated once-a-year performance evaluations to weekly checkins between each employee and their respective manager.

-Motion: Recommend JPA Operations Committee accept the report and direct staff to move forward with the development of the FY 2018-19 Budget.
-Passed (MSP: Chidester/Martinez).
+Motion: Recommend JPA Governing Board accept the report and direct staff to move forward with the development of the FY 2018-19 Budget.
+Passed (MSP: Stone/Rutherford).